Developer Guide for NUSMaze

 to understand how the different components of NUSMaze interact with each other.

-is where the main()
+The class NusMaze is where the main()

 method belongs and is responsible for: